 School of Kindness

 We believe that ‘kind’ is one of the most important thing we can be.
-So here at Antrobus St Mark's we celebrate it!
-When we spot a child or member of staff in our school being friendly, generous and considerate we celebrate it with Good Samaritan awards.
+So here at Antrobus St Mark's we 42lebrate it!
+When we spot a child or member of staff in our school being friendly, generous and considerate we 42lebrate it with Good Samaritan awards.
 Our School Council also have special stickers to give out when they spot someone being kind.

 We have signed a pledge and are now a member of the 52 Lives Kind Schools.
 As a 52 Lives Kind School, we pledge our commitment to encouraging a culture of kindness in our classrooms: including both kindness to ourselves and to others.